-The PERFORMANCE ASSESSMENT SYSTEM (PAS) is the qualitative report while the PERFORMANCE MEASUREMENT INDICATORS (PMI) report is quantitative.
-The national figures achieved for the Performance Assessment System and Performance Measurement Indicators for 2022 are presented in this report and compared with the 2021 levels to show whether or not progress has been made in the areas assessed.
-Figures for the individual Entities will be given in the respective Entity reports, which are issued to the assessed Entities to show what must be done to improve the conduct of their procurement activities.
+The PERFORMANCE ASSESSMENT SYSTEM (PAS) is the qualitative Report while the PERFORMANCE MEASUREMENT INDICATORS (PMI) is quantitative Report.
+The report captures the national figures for the PAS and PMI for 2023 and compares them with those of 2022 to show whether or progress has been made in the areas assessed.
+Figures for the individual Entities will be given in the respective Entity Reports.
+These are issued to the assessed Entities to show what must be done to improve the conduct of their procurement activities.